varunyelchur/EV-Charging-Station-Optimization/README.md

 Tools:
 We will use C++, Clion, and Github in our project, for the UI maybe SFML.
-We will use Djkstra's algorithm to find the shortest and optimal path in our graph
+We will use Djkstra's algorithm to find the shortest and optimal path in our graph.

 Visuals